RAR: Retrieving And Ranking Augmented MLLMs for Visual Recognition: Methodology

-\textbf{Fast Retrieval Optimization.} The brute force search is the common method for designing the retriever, which requires iteration over all vectors in the memory $\M$ to compute similarity scores (\eg, cosine similarity) and subsequently identify the top-$k$ results.
+\textbf{Fast Retrieval Optimization.} The brute force search is the common method for designing the retriever, which requires iteration over all vectors in the memory $\M$ to compute similarity scores (\textit{e.g.}, cosine similarity) and subsequently identify the top-$k$ results.
 Although the brute force method is inherently straightforward, its efficiency markedly diminishes as the dataset escalates to the magnitude of millions of embeddings.
-To enhance the speed of retrieval, we implement an index system that uses the HNSW(Hierarchical Navigable Small World) algorithm~\cite{malkov2018efficient}.
-The adoption of the HNSW methodology facilitates a significant dimensionality reduction, thereby enabling the construction of a more condensed index.
-Specifically, vectors in a $\mathbb{R}^{d}$ space of dimension $d$ are transformed into a reduced $\frac{d}{9}$ dimensional space.
-This reduction in dimensionality plays a pivotal role in enhancing the speed of the retrieval process.
+To enhance the speed of retrieval, we implement an index system that employs the HNSW (Hierarchical Navigable Small World) algorithm~\citep{malkov2018efficient}.
+The HNSW methodology constructs an efficient index structure that enables approximate nearest neighbor search, thereby significantly accelerating the retrieval process without compromising much accuracy.
+This approximate search mechanism allows for rapid similarity retrieval in high-dimensional vector spaces while maintaining competitive precision compared with exact search methods.